 I mean, I can say that from personal experience when I have downloaded fonts, bought fonts, whatever, and then I see them on my computer or I’m at least scrolling through all my fonts because I have plenty to choose from and I’m like, “Why did I download this?
 This is not a good font.”
 So, it may be smart to sit on a font for a while and see if you actually like it six months from now.

-So, your rebrand and your launch, especially if you’re doing any giveaways or anything of that nature, you could just be getting lost in the noise and especially, I mean, January 1st, that’s when everyone likes to be launching stuff.
+So, your business rebrand and your launch, especially if you’re doing any giveaways or anything of that nature, you could just be getting lost in the noise and especially, I mean, January 1st, that’s when everyone likes to be launching stuff.
 There’s a lot of goal setting.
-There’s a lot of health challenges, fitness challenges, stuff like that, so if you’re also trying to announce your rebrand, you could just be creating more noise.
+There’s a lot of health challenges, fitness challenges, so if you’re also trying to announce your rebrand, you could just be creating more noise.